Every Strong Person Has a Strong Story to Share

 We all deserve to be loved.
 We all deserve to be happy again.

-The resilience and strength that are in you
+The resilience and strength that are in every strong person

 Now, in psychology, it doesn’t work exactly the same.
 When people suffer a personal trauma, we don’t return to being the same as before.